-Inequalities in Forensic Child and Adolescent Mental Health Services (fCAMHS): What are the barriers to accessing forensic mental health services for young people from marginalised groups?
+Hidden from Help: Inequalities in fCAMHS - What are the barriers to accessing forensic mental health services for young people from marginalised groups?

-What are we trying to do?
+What were we trying to do?

-- To explore what should be considered as a ‘marginalised group’ within Forensic Child and Adolescent Mental Health Services (fCAMHS)
+- To explore what should be considered as a ‘marginalised group’ within Forensic Child and Adolescent Mental Health Services (fCAMHS).

 - To understand the experiences of people within marginalised groups, including how they are referred to, or access, specialist mental health care.